swestner-loyalty/API-Guide/Home.md

 **Note :** all example URL's used in this document are fictitous.
 They do not really exists and are used here only for illustrative purposes

 **Accrediation** : This guide relies on and borrows heavily from a number of open source, and widely used reference.
 We give thanks to theses sources for helping along our journey, and letting us build off of thier work and expereinces.
-Please see the the [Accredidation](#accredidation) sections for notable sources
+Please see the the [Accreditation](#accredidation) sections for notable sources

   ## Document Semantics, Formatting, and Naming
     The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.